 Depending on the business and type of space needed, a tenant may choose to use an office design team to manage the build-out of commercial space.
 This team might include an architect, interior designer, space planner, and general contractor.
 These professionals help set a budget and completion timeline based on planned usage, desired fits and finishes, and the tenant’s future growth plans.
 Hiring a designer or architect could take up to 20 percent of the build-out budget.

 Types of Commercial Office Build-Outs

-As to be expected, a larger commercial office build-out project will be more expensive, because more material will be required, and labor costs for the construction effort will be higher.
-Owners may enjoy some economies of scale with larger projects due to the ability of contractors to secure lower per unit material costs and the ability to obtain discounts for ordering supplies in bulk.
+As to be expected, a larger commercial office build-out project will be more expensive because more material will be required, and labor costs for the construction effort will be higher.
+Owners may enjoy some economies of scale with larger projects due to contractors’ ability to secure lower per unit material costs and the ability to obtain discounts for ordering supplies in bulk.
 So large projects usually will have a lower price per square foot compared to smaller projects.

 Commercial Building Construction Payment Methods